 A Variety of Accommodation Options to Choose From

-Also, many cafes (like MonCheri) and public spaces offer free Wi-Fi, making it convenient for digital nomads to work while enjoying the local ambiance.
+Hotspot (nice vibe + viewsfree Wi-Fi, making it convenient for digital nomads to work while enjoying the local ambiance.

-Getting Around in Albania
+Getting Around Albania

 Digital Nomad Visa in Albania

-A Country That Makes You Feel at Home
+A Country That Feels Like Home

 Good job!
 Please give your positive feedback